 Protected characteristics groups under the Equality Act 2010 What do you know?
-Summary of data about your service-users and/or staff What do people tell you?
+Summary of data about your service-users and/or staff affected by changes as they represent a higher What do people tell you?
 Summary of service-user and/or staff feedback What does this mean?
-Impacts identified from data and feedback (actual and potential) What can All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations recent census data for East Sussex. users of different sexual orientations. is open to the LGBTQ+ community.
+Impacts identified from data and feedback (actual and potential) What can All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations number of our customers.
+The LIS will continue to Sexual orientation The statistics for current library users, collected in 2018, match the most recent census data for East Sussex.
+No feedback received from service users or staff.
+The LIS Capital Program is not considered to have an impact for library users of different sexual orientations. work with local partners to ensure a safe and accessible environment is open to the LGBTQ+ community.
 Again, buildings that are maintained to an acceptable standard will continue to operate as safe spaces which can host events and activities.
-Link to gender reassignment statement - LIS team working on corporate LGBTQ+ working group to support and promote this group's needs where possible.
 Marriage and civil partnership There are no disproportionate impacts upon people sharing this characteristic.
 No feedback received from service users or staff.
 The LIS Capital Program is not considered to have an impact for library users of different relationship statuses including those married or in a civil partnership.
 No actions have been identified as necessary at this stage.

 Protected characteristics groups under the Equality Act 2010 What do you know?
 Summary of data about your service-users and/or staff What do people tell you?
 Summary of service-user and/or staff feedback What does this mean?
-Impacts identified from data and feedback (actual and potential) What can All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations Impacts on community cohesion N/A Staff have advised that events such as Rhymetime and Storytime in library buildings have a positive effect in terms of community cohesion by presenting an opportunity for families to meet.
+Impacts identified from data and feedback (actual and potential) What can All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations Impacts on community cohesion The Library and Information Service has recently applied to be recognised as part of the Libraries of Sanctuary, providing safe spaces for refugees, working alongside key partners and community groups.
+Staff have advised that events such as Rhymetime and Storytime in library buildings have a positive effect in terms of community cohesion by presenting an opportunity for families to meet.
 The Plus survey also asked a question about loneliness after Covid 19 and numerous lockdowns.
-On average 24% of Newhaven respondents felt occasionally lonely. (weighted E Sussex average was 22%) The maintenance and upkeep of library buildings provides the physical safe environment for the activities for local community groups to access.
+On average 41% of Seaford respondents felt lonely some of the time. (weighted E Sussex average was 39%) The maintenance and upkeep of library buildings provides the physical safe environment for the activities for local community groups to access.
+The universal offer afforded to the public by the service affords access to everyone, and the Library Strategy aims support community, wellbeing and hard to reach groups.
 Undertake annual maintenance on LIS property and ensure the Capital Program is delivered in a timely manner.
-The facilities offered within a library help combat loneliness by providing a meeting point, events and activities to take part and meet people, as well as a safe space to connect with others via the public computers with friends/ relatives or a meeting opportunity within the library itself.
-The internal fit out for Newhaven will include a soft furnishings, to support areas where
+The facilities offered within a library help combat loneliness by providing a meeting point, events and activities to take part and meet people, as well as a safe space to connect with others via the public computers with friends/relatives or a meeting opportunity within the library itself.
+The internal fit out for Seaford will include a soft furnishings, to support areas where people can